cadaver/c64gameframework/README.md

 - [Miniplayer](https://github.com/cadaver/miniplayer) music & sound playback
 - Filter cutoff compensation on 8580 SID to make it sound more like 6581
 - Accelerated CPU mode on C128 & SuperCPU, activated in the vertical border
+- Optional reduction of scroll area to 21 rows on unaccelerated NTSC machines, due to less available CPU cycles per frame
 - Loader based on the CovertBitops Loader V2.24 (1541/1581/FD/HD/IDE64)
 - EasyFlash & GMOD2 mastering and save support
 - Exomizer2 compression